This post is a guest piece from our friends at Empire Flippers.

 Age of FBA Business

-You don’t often hear the term “old is gold,” but it’s definitely the case when it comes to valuing profitable FBA businesses.
+You don’t often hear the term “old is gold,” but it’s definitely the case when valuing profitable FBA businesses.

 In fact, when we analyzed the sales on our marketplace, we found a positive correlation between the age of a business and its sales multiple.